Washing Machine Smells and How To Get Rid of Them

 How To Prevent a Smelly Washing Machine

 Preventing a smelly washing machine is key to your clothes coming out fresh after each wash.
 By implementing some straightforward maintenance habits, you can prevent unpleasant odors.
-Here are some practical tips to prevent your washing machine from developing a foul smell:
+Some practical tips to prevent your washing machine from developing a foul smell include:

-Especially if you own a high-efficiency (HE) washing machine, it’s important to use the right detergent, fabric softener, and other products.
-Check the manufacturer’s recommendations for laundry products, as some units require HE detergent.
+- Use the right laundry products: Check the manufacturer’s recommendations for laundry products, as some units require HE detergent.
 These products produce fewer suds, resulting in less film left behind at the end of each cycle.

-Proper airflow is needed to dry the interior components of your washing machine.
-Promptly remove your laundry at the end of the wash cycle, and leave the door open afterward to allow moisture to dissipate.
-For added protection, install an exhaust fan or dehumidifier in your laundry room to speed up the drying process.
+- Increase laundry room circulation: Proper airflow is needed to dry the interior components of your washing machine.
+Consider installing an exhaust fan or dehumidifier in your laundry room to speed up the drying process.

 Trust Mr. Appliance for Your Washing Machine Services

 While washing clothes may not be one of your favorite things to do, it can become a real chore when you’re dealing with a smelly washer.
-Whether you have a smelly washer or your machine just needs some TLC, the appliance pros at Mr. Appliance know exactly what to do to keep it smelling good and running smoothly.
-If your washer or dryer would benefit from an inspection or needs repair, contact your local Mr. Appliance service professional to get the job done right.
-Just connect with your local team or schedule service online today.
+Whether you have a smelly washer or your machine just needs some TLC, the appliance professionals at Mr. Appliance know exactly what to do to keep it smelling good and running smoothly.